GLOBAL MARKETS-World shares near record levels as vaccines inject hope | Business

 Oil hit its highest level in a year, above $59 a barrel, supported by hopes of a quicker economic revival and supply curbs by OPEC and its allies.
-The STOXX index of Europe's 600 largest stocks was up 0.2% at 410.4, though slower vaccination rollout in continental Europe and disappointing industrial data from Germany tempered optimism.
+The STOXX index of Europe's 600 largest stocks was up 0.3% at 410.8, though slower vaccination rollouts in continental Europe and disappointing industrial data from Germany tempered optimism.

-Expectations of a large stimulus by U.S. President Joe Biden also supported risk sentiment.
-Better-than-expected data on U.S. job markets released in the past two days fanned further hopes of a strong payroll report due at 1330 GMT.
-"The fact that U.S. stocks are hitting record highs is not just thanks to the vaccine rollout, but also expectations of fiscal stimulus as it looks as though the Democrats will go on their own and not compromise with Republicans on a smaller package," said Philip Shaw, chief economist at Investec in London.
+U.S. President Joe Biden's drive to enact a $1.9 trillion coronavirus aid bill gained momentum early on Friday as the U.S. Senate narrowly approved a budget blueprint allowing Democrats to push the legislation through Congress in coming weeks, with or without Republican support.
+Better-than-expected data on U.S. job markets released in the past two days fanned further hopes of a strong payroll report at 1330 GMT.

+"Following from a positive U.S. trading session on Thursday supported by decent earnings numbers, it looks as though Democrats will go on their own on stimulus and not try to compromise with Republicans, so you might get something closer to the $1.9 trillion rather than a compromise," said Philip Shaw, chief economist at Investec in London.
+Longer-term U.S. Treasury yields rose in anticipation of the large pandemic relief bill from Washington as well as on rising inflation expectations.

-The dollar headed for its best weekly gain in three months, lifted by growing confidence that the U.S. economic recovery will outpace global peers.
-The U.S. currency's bounce confounded dollar bears and traced a trading pattern known as the "Dollar Smile", which in previous years has preceded major U.S. economic rebounds and currency surges.
+DOLLAR SMILE The dollar headed for its best weekly gain in three months, confounding dollar bears and tracing a trading pattern known as the "Dollar Smile", which in previous years has preceded major U.S. economic rebounds and currency surges.

 The U.S. dollar index stood near a two-month high, having risen 1.1% so far this week, on course for its biggest weekly increase since late October.
 "It seems markets are now trying to trade on economic normalisation based on progress in vaccination," said Arihiro Nagata, general manager of global investment at Sumitomo Mitsui Bank.

 "The fact that the only currencies that are doing better than the dollar over the past two days are the British pound and the Israeli shekel, the two countries that are going further ahead in vaccination, seems to support that."
-The British pound stood at $1.3696 not far from its two-and-a-half-year peak of $1.3759 hit late last month.
+The British pound stood at $1.3696, not far from a two-and-a-half-year peak of $1.3759 hit late last month.

-The shekel rose over the past two days, reversing its decline since mid-January after the Bank of Israel intervened to stem the currency's strength after it had hit a 24-year high.
-Strength in the dollar pushed gold to a two-month low of $1,785.10 per ounce on Thursday.
-The metal was last traded at $1,797.40.
+The shekel has risen over the past two days, reversing its decline since mid-January after the Bank of Israel intervened to stem its rise.
+Gold edged up 0.7% to over $1,805 per ounce, but was still set for its worst weekly dip in four after hitting a two-month low of $1,785.10 on Thursday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)